esr360/One-Nexus/README.md

 assets > styles > scss > elements > _icons.scss
 ```

-*One Nexus references the [CDN version](http://www.bootstrapcdn.com/#fontawesome_tab) of Font Awesome by default, but also comes with an optional self hosted version.*
+> One Nexus references the [CDN version](http://www.bootstrapcdn.com/#fontawesome_tab) of Font Awesome by default, but also comes with an optional self hosted version.

-*One Nexus uses Font Awesome 4.3.0.*
+> One Nexus uses Font Awesome 4.3.0.

----

 ##### Single Icon Example